Selling a House With a Lien In San Francisco Bay Area

 In case the property has a lot of liens, property tax liens take priority among the others.

-Property Tax Lien in SF Bay Area
+Property Tax Lien in San Francisco Bay Area

 IRS Lien